 The Old Westminster Citizens' Association (OWCA)

 The Association comprises past pupils, students, staff and friends of Westminster City School.
-Its aim is to keep Old Boys and Girls from around the world informed, in touch, entertained and suitably nostalgic for their schooldays!
-In 1908, the then Headmaster, Dr Stevens, with remarkable vision, saw the importance of lifelong friendships that could be fostered amongst former pupils, and so the OWCA was born.
+It aims to keep Old Boys and Girls from around the world informed, in touch, entertained and suitably nostalgic for their schooldays!
+In 1908 and with remarkable vision, the then Headmaster, Dr Stevens, saw the importance of lifelong friendships that could be fostered amongst former pupils, and so the OWCA was born.

 The OWCA maintains close links with our School and, through its trust fund, provides finance to support a number of activities and projects.